CliffHan/fydeos_os_developer_challenge/README.md

 I've already have 2 VPS running on Vultr, setup by me but owned by my friends.
 And I use v2ray as the proxy client.

 The bandwidth ISP provided  is only 100Mbps, looks like I cannot get good ping and speed.
-I didn't tweak those vps before because I just need google to search.
+I didn't tweak those vps before because I just need google to search, no need for performance.

 ![](./proxy_ping.png)